 Staffer: Thank you for calling, [MoC] has issued a statement condemning this attack, extending thoughts and prayers, and is listening for more information about the incident.

-Staffer: I’ll certainly relay these concerns to the [MoC].
+Staffer: I’ll be sure to relay your concerns to the Senator.